 The mission of the Macon-Bibb County Land Bank Authority, Inc. is to create vibrant communities through the elimination of blighted properties, creation of affordable housing opportunities and enhancing economic activities in a manner consistent with local government plans and priorities.

 - Facilitate the development of Affordable Housing 55% 55%

-Everett Verner has served the Land Bank Authority as Property Acquisition Coordinator for eight years.
+Everett Verner has served the Land Bank Authority as Property Acquisition Coordinator since 2007.
 Everett assists in the planning of acquisition and disposition of properties in accordance with the Land Bank Authority mission to return properties to a productive use status.
 He manages the strategic acquisition of properties through negotiating direct purchases, facilitating property donations, and initiating in rem tax foreclosures.
 Everett evaluates property requests and subsequent redevelopment plans for disposition of properties to responsible developers.